The dreaded day of receiving a high electric bill is over!

 15| More Blankets Please

-In our house, we have special sheets, blankets, and comforters that only come out in the winter.
+We have special sheets, blankets, and comforters that only come out in the winter in our house.

 Nothing is worse than jumping into a cold bed on a cold winter night.
 We love using our fleece sheets in the winter.
 We also add an extra blanket between our sheet and comforter.
-Lastly, we add a big down comforter to our bed.
+Lastly, we add an oversized down comforter to our bed.

-In Minnesota it can get down to -40 so the more layers the merrier.
-Depending on where you live any of the above solutions will have you turning down your heat and saving money.
+In Minnesota, it can get down to -40 degrees, so the more layers, the merrier.
+Depending on where you live, any of the above solutions will have you turning down your heat and saving money.

 16| Use Dryer Balls